Useful Links content

 A11.
 No. Groups can only have one running grant with JMF.
 However, you may be able to apply again few months before the end of your existing grant, as the decision process can take up to 4 months.

 A13.
 No, we do not require groups to be registered charities.
+However, Trustees prefer for the organisations to be a registered charity where possible, for reasons of accountability, transparency and legal restrictions.
 If your group is not a registered charity, you may apply for funding as long as the work you do is charitable in law.
-The group must produce annual accounts (if over one year old), have a written set of rules and a bank account in the name of the groups which requires at least two signatories.
+All organisations must produce annual accounts (if over one year old), have a written set of rules and a bank account in the name of the group which requires at least two signatories.
 Please make sure that your project falls within the criteria.

 A14.
 Very possibly, but we still won't fund you, if you're a national organisation or have a very large income as we prefer to fund small, local groups.